KevinRapa/Lethe/README.md

 # Salamaa
 This holds the current iteration of a large text-based adventure game.
-The final title will be "Lethe"
+The final title is "Lethe".

 The entire game is written in Java.
 Salamaa is a personal project of mine that began before I could even code in Java, and I have been working on it as my experience with Java has developed.
-The game is nearly complete.
+The game is in 'beta'.

+I still have plans to extend the natural language processing abilities of the game.
+Currently, the most complex types of input the game parses are simple
+<verb> <noun> commands (No articles or prepositions).

 To play, just execute the .jar.
 Make sure the ambience and effects folders are in the same directory as the .jar.